dataclass-mapper/dataclass-mapper/docs/sqlalchemy.rst

 Mapping to ORM models
 ---------------------

-If you do it the other way round, you might need to ignore the occational primary key or foreign key fields.
+If you do it the other way round, you might need to ignore the occasional primary key or foreign key fields.

 .. doctest::